amomen9/PostgreSQL/Barman/barman_2.14.md

 ```

 important note!
 Barman and Barman-cli are also available in pgdg-common repo.
-The version in this repo may be newer than that of epel repo.
+The version in this repo may be newer than that of the EPEL (Extra Packages for Enterprise Linux) repo.
 Choose according
 to your preference.